 Furthermore, location-specific factors such as environment, genetics and smoking habits were not accounted for.
 Nevertheless, the findings are consistent with previous research into smoking and MS.

 The evidence shows that smoking not only increases the risk of developing MS, but also increases the risk of disease progression.
-For these reasons, the OMS Recovery Program recommends immediate cessation.
+For these reasons, the OMS Program recommends immediate cessation.
 You can read the abstract here.